 The bottom graph in Figure 5.3-9 shows the DSM2-simulated EC for CVP Tracy and SWP Banks for the 2001 baseline conditions with temporary barriers.
-The EC objective at the SWP and CVP exports is 1,000 μ S/cm.
+The EC objective at the SWP and CVP exports is 1,000 $\mu S/cm$ .
 CVP Tracy EC values are sometimes about the same as the Vernalis EC values because the CVP exports can pump a majority of the San Joaquin River water that is diverted at the head of Old River.
 SWP Banks EC values are usually lower than the Vernalis EC values, because the SWP exports are usually a mixture of water from Old River at SR 4 and Victoria Canal (i.e., Middle River).
-The EC of the SWP exports is usually between about 500 μ S/cm and 750 μ S/cm during the summer months.
+The EC of the SWP exports is usually between about 500 $\mu S/cm$ and 750 $\mu S/cm$ during the summer months.

 Figure 5.3-10 shows the DSM2-simulated EC values in the south Delta channels for the 2001 baseline conditions with temporary barriers.
 Because the majority of the San Joaquin River flow can be diverted into the south Delta channels at the head of Old River, the Vernalis EC values can have a strong influence on south Delta channel EC values.
 The simulated EC of Grant Line Canal (at Tracy Boulevard Bridge), the simulated EC of Middle River (at Mowry Bridge), and the simulated EC of Old River (at Tracy Boulevard Bridge) are all usually about the same as the simulated Vernalis EC.
-The simulated Middle River EC (at Tracy Boulevard Bridge) is usually about equal to the simulated EC of Grant Line Canal at the western end is usually about equal to the simulated EC of Old River at the western end is usually equal to the simulated EC of Old River at the western end is usually equal to the simulated EC of the CVP exports.
+The simulated Middle River EC (at Tracy Boulevard Bridge) is usually about equal to the simulated Victoria Canal EC.
+The simulated EC of Grant Line Canal at the western end is usually about equal to the simulated EC of Old River at the western end is usually equal to the simulated EC of the CVP exports.